 Grade of B or higher is required in all Ph.D. coursework.
 A student who has earned a grade of less than B (C, D, or F) in two Ph.D. courses at the graduate level or who has earned a grade of less than B (C, D, or F) twice in the same graduate-level course will be removed from the nursing program.
 For the purpose of removal from the nursing program, a grade of less than B is counted as a grade of less than ‘B’ even if the course has been successfully repeated.

-The Scholarly Portfolio documents the student's accomplishments in meeting the program objectives of the Doctor of Philosophy in Nursing Science program.
-Components of the portfolio will demonstrate academic and professional growth and development in an organized, coherent format in order to facilitate evaluation by the student's academic advisory committee.
+Ph.D.
+Portfolio Components and required supporting documentation satisfy the requirements for the Ph.D. qualifying examination.
+The Scholarly Portfolio documents the student's accomplishments in meeting the program objectives of the Doctor of Philosophy in Nursing Science.
+Components of the portfolio demonstrate academic and professional growth and development in an organized, coherent format to facilitate evaluation by the student's academic advisory committee.

 An oral exam over the completed dissertation.